akharroubi/Rail3D/README.md

+# ✔ Implementation

-## ✔ Code
+## KPConv implementation
+This section contains the the machine learning model developed for semantic segmentation of railway environments using KPConv.

 ## 3DMasc implementation
 This section contains the the machine learning model developed for semantic segmentation of railway environments using the 3DMASC plugin in CloudCompare.
-The Rail3D dataset is meticulously labeled to support research in railway semantic segmentation.